A Grammar of Model Analysis: Grama

 verbs.

-The following table summarizes the verbs in terms of their prefixes and input-output datatypes.
+Table 4.1 summarizes the verbs in terms of their prefixes and input-output datatypes.

 Verb |